- Print

 Sign

-By signing your PDF using a digital certificate, you enable the recipient to verify the origin and the integrity of the document, so that they can be certain the document came from your organization and has not been changed since it was created.
-Digital signatures are supported since PDF 1.3 (Acrobat Reader 4.0) and are allowed in PDF/A.
+By signing your PDF using a digital certificate, you enable the recipient to verify the origin and the integrity of the document so that they can be certain the document came from your organization and has not been changed since it was created.
+Digital signatures are supported from PDF 1.3 (Acrobat Reader 4.0) and are allowed in PDF/A.

 Certificate